-How about any major Internet company based in the EU?
+How about any significant Internet company based in the EU?

 Can’t?
 Don’t feel bad.
-None of the top 15 internet companies in the world are based in the EU.
+The EU is home to exactly none of the top 15 internet companies in the world.
 The largest such company is probably Odigeo, which is a travel site based in Spain.
 Does Europe lack entrepreneurs?
 Of course, not.
 The Union and countries are just so heavily regulated that innovation is snuffed out.
-The first move most smart entrepreneurs in the EU make…is to leave the EU for other jurisdictions where business ideas can be pursued without being weighed down in red tape.
+The first move most smart entrepreneurs in the EU make…is to leave the EU.

 Regulations in the United States are a different matter altogether.
-Innovation is encouraged, and laws are enacted to create a market for growth.
+The government encourages innovation and enacts laws to create a market for growth.
 For example, the United States has a law that gives websites immunity from defamation claims based on statements made by users about third parties, which provides us with a legal basis for companies such as Yelp to exist.
 In the EU, sites can be held liable for defamatory comments by users and executives can face prison sentences in some countries.
-This view is long-standing in the EU with Google executives even found criminally liable in 2010 for the acts of individuals posted in a video uploaded to a Google platform.
+This view is long-standing in the EU with Google executives even found criminally responsible in 2010 for the acts of individuals posted in a video uploaded to a Google platform.
 Google did not make the video.
-The executives had nothing to do with the video, but they were still convicted.
+The executives had nothing to do with the video, but a court still convicted each of them.

 Put simply, the United States favors and fosters business growth while the EU does neither.
 There is nothing wrong with the EU position per se, but the attitude of EU bureaucrats in Brussels also explains why a GDPR-like law is unlikely in the United States.